suoglu/AXI-lite-slave/README.md

 - `*_error` signals indicate and error in the operation.
 - Parameter `GP_ADDR_WIDTH` is used to determine the width of `*_addrs` signals.

 Write and read channels work independently.
+Interface passes signals at the same cycle as they are issued, and holds them until the handshake.

 ### (Synthesized) Utilization on Artix 7

-- Slice LUTs: 22 (as Logic)
+- Slice LUTs: 49 (as Logic)
-- Slice Registers: 36 (as Flip Flop)
+- Slice Registers: 83 (as Flip Flop)

 ### Status Information